PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 Node's `fs` module provides this ability.

-In this recipe we'll learn how to read, write and append to files, synchronously then we'll follow up in the **There's More** section showing how to perform the same operations asynchronously and incrementally.
+In this recipe we'll learn how to read, write and append to files in a synchronous manner.
+In the **There's More** section we'll explore how to perform the same operations asynchronously and incrementally.

 ### Getting Ready